How to Microwave Hard Boiled Eggs

 As with most microwave recipes, you’ll need very few tools to prepare hard boiled eggs in the microwave.
 Here’s what I recommend having on hand:

-- Slotted spoon — For safely and easily removing the cooked eggs from the hot water.
+- Slotted Spoon – Makes it easy to safely remove the eggs from the hot water.

 Ingredients for This Recipe

-- Water — Warm tap water works perfectly for this recipe.
+- Water – Warm tap water works perfectly.

-- Salt — Regular table salt is all you need.
-Do NOT omit the salt!
+- Salt – Regular table salt is essential.
+Do NOT skip it!
+(It prevents eggs from exploding.)

-For the complete ingredient list and detailed instructions to make hard boiled eggs in the microwave, scroll to the bottom of this post for the FREE printable recipe card.
+For the exact measurements to make hard boiled eggs in the microwave, scroll to the bottom of this post for the FREE printable recipe card.

 How to Hard Boil Eggs in the Microwave

-The above is simply a quick summary of this microwave hard boiled egg recipe.
+The above is simply a quick summary of how to make microwave boiled eggs.
 Check out the full recipe in the free printable recipe card at the bottom of this post for all the detailed instructions.

 How Long to Boil Eggs in the Microwave